Rebels demand Indonesia negotiate on Papua independence

 “If Aceh and East Timor can get that opportunity, why don’t we?” said Sambom, who said he was speaking from an area near the border with neighboring Papua New Guinea.

-Authorities believe the armed group killed 19 construction workers, based on the accounts of survivors.
-They have rescued 24 survivors, including seven workers, and are searching for two missing workers and the bodies of three others.

-A soldier at a military post near the site was also killed by the armed group.

-National police chief Tito Karnavian on Wednesday estimated the strength of the armed group at not more than 50 people with about 20 weapons, and said more than 150 police and soldiers have been sent to restore security in Nduga district, a stronghold of the separatists.
+National police chief Tito Karnavian estimated the strength of the armed group at not more than 50 people with about 20 weapons, and said more than 150 police and soldiers had been sent to restore security in Nduga district, a stronghold of the separatists.

 Sambom, however, claimed the rebels have 29 operational area commands in Papua, each with 2,500 members.